 If you need the line capacity the Daiwa Regal LT simply has the Sharky III beat.
 The Daiwa Regal has some of the best internals and build quality at this price point.
 It also features 10 ball bearings (admittedly more than it needs) and a more refined 10lb drag.
 For the same money, I can not think of anything which the Sharky III does better.

-At the current price I do not recommend the Kastking Sharky III.
+At the current price, I do not recommend the Kastking Sharky III.
 I feel this is a reel designed more by a marketing team than actual fishermen.
-Money was spent in places which do not really add much value, such as the 33lb of drag and ball-bearings in locations where they are not actually required.
+Money was spent in places that do not really add much value, such as the 33lb of drag and ball bearings in locations where they are not actually required.

 The rotor arm has quite a bit of flex, more than I would like to see in a $50 reel.
 Actually, many budget reels are more sturdy.
 The main gear is very thin, which I suspect will be an eventual failure point.

 I can not really pinpoint, why this reel is as heavy as it is.
 The extra weight was certainly not in the gear mechanism or for extra rigidity.